shidarin/cdl_convert/docs/faq.md

 - Documentation or specification for the format
 - Your use case for needing this format

-### Can cdl_convert read Nuke CDL nodes?

-Yes!
-CDL Convert can read Foundry Nuke CDL nodes and can also write OCIOCDLTransform nodes for Nuke.
-See {doc}`usage` for examples.

 ### Does cdl_convert support OpenTimelineIO?

-Yes!
-CDL Convert uses [OpenTimelineIO](https://github.com/PixarAnimationStudios/OpenTimelineIO) for EDL parsing and can also read OTIO timeline files with embedded CDL metadata.
+Yes, CDL Convert uses [OpenTimelineIO](https://github.com/PixarAnimationStudios/OpenTimelineIO) for EDL parsing and can also read OTIO timeline files with embedded CDL metadata.
 See {doc}`usage_otio` for details.

 ## Project Structure